-While all of the above wagering options are available at SG Pools, they are also available online at better odds.
+While all the above wagering options are available as Singapore Pools predictions, they are also available online at better odds.
 Without getting too advanced, bookmakers offer odds in order to make a profit.
 If a wager is 50% likely to win fair odds are risk $1 to win $1 (odds 2.00).
 To make a profit the bookmaker offers risk $1 to win less than $1.

 At SG Pools 1X2 odds are priced in such a way SG Pools stands to average 11% to 12% profit on the total volume of wagers they accept.
 At www.intertops.eu 1X2 odds are set in such a way that Intertops stands to profit 4% to 5% of the total amount wagered.
 This higher commission charged by Singapore Pools is why it’s almost always better to use online betting sites for making bets on football.

 When you bet online, using multiple sites is possible.
 A recreational player who shops the odds can reduce the bookies edge on 1X2 bets to 1%-2%.
 Obviously making bets with a 2% commission is going to be far more profitable than choosing the 11+% commission charged by SG Pools.
 This is extremely easy to do, especially if you use Bitcoin for fast deposits and withdrawals.

 With Singapore Pools, predictions are a bit more limited.
 The major football betting market missing from SG Pools is Asian handicap.
 They do have a 1/2 Goal market, but this often uses a 1.5 goal handicap.
 The result is one team is always a large favorite (you have to stake a lot to win a little) and the other an underdog (you can win a lot for a small stake).